-Alongside a carefully curated 1600-bottle wine list, Travelle boasts a beverage program that highlights skillfully-crafted classic cocktails.
-Influenced by the romance of the digital age, architect/designer David Rockwell of the Rockwell Group creates a modern environment that conveys history, sophistication and nostalgia into the 124-seat restaurant and 81-seat bar and lounge that overlook the Chicago skyline and river.
+Alongside a carefully curated 1600-bottle wine list, Travelle boasts a beverage program that highlights skillfully crafted classic cocktails.
+Influenced by the romance of the digital age, architect/designer David Rockwell of the Rockwell Group creates a modern environment that conveys history, sophistication, and nostalgia into the 124-seat restaurant and 81-seat bar and lounge that overlook the Chicago skyline and river.

 Chef de Cuisine

 “Our cocktail gallery is interesting and versatile enough to accommodate the uniqueness of all of our guests.
-Each cocktail has its own legend and inspiration.”
+Each cocktail has its own legend and inspiration”.

 Borisov joined The Langham as part of the opening team in 2013.
-After three years at The Langham, he moved overseas for almost two years, but returned to his Langham family to share his international experiences and transform Travelle’s bar into “the most shining spot in the city – and in the country as well.”
+After three years at The Langham, he moved overseas for almost two years.
+Still, he returned to his Langham family to share his international experiences and transform Travelle’s bar into “the most shining spot in the city – and in the country as well.”

 Earlier in Borisov’s budding career, he won several bartending competitions in Siberia, a trajectory that allowed him to treat his so-called “hobby” more seriously and improve himself as a leading professional in the industry.
 One of Borisov’s defining career moments occurred in 2019 when he competed as a finalist in the Diageo Reserve WORLD CLASS Bartender of the Year.
 After moving through five rounds, Borisov successfully reached the National Finale in which the top 15 regional winners competed against each other to be crowned the “Best Bartender in the World.”